Fatty Acid Binding Proteins (FABP)

 FABP3 (previously H-FABP) is expressed in the hippocampus, cerebral neocortex, interneurons of the retina and olfactory mitral cell layer.
 It is highly expressed in acetylcholinergic and glutamatergic neurons of the dorsal striatum and has been shown to interact with dopamine D2 receptors in mice.
 It is important in maintaining adult neurons in the differentiated state and likely has a role in Parkinson's disease and other neurodegenerative conditions.

 FABP5 (E-FABP) is the most ubiquitously expressed FABP and is present in epidermis, liver, lung, adipocytes, and mammary glands.
-It is also the most ubiquitously expressed in the CNS.
-It is present in the brain during embryonic developments in the ventricular germinal zone, cerebral cortex and during stem cell differentiation to motor neurons and astrocytes.
-Its expression decreases after birth and it is present at low levels in the adult brain.
+It is also the most ubiquitously expressed FABP in the CNS.
+During embryonic development, it is present in the brain: in the ventricular germinal zone, cerebral cortex and during stem cell differentiation to motor neurons and astrocytes.
+Expression of FABP5 decreases after birth and it is present at only low levels in the adult brain.
 It is found in retinal ganglion cells and has high affinity for Retinoic Acid (Cat.
 No. 0695), suggesting a role in neuronal survival and differentiation.
 It is also expressed under stress or pathological conditions.

 FABP7 is highly expressed in the radial glia of the ventricular and subventricular zones of the embryonic brain.
 Expression decreases in adulthood and is found at significant levels in the Schwann cells of olfactory nerve, the radial glia of dentate gyrus, and in glial cells in the cerebellum.
 FABP3 and FABP7 are both found in support cells in the cochlea suggesting a role in hearing.
 Increased expression is found in schizophrenia, bipolar disease, and Down Syndrome.